 There is a chance that you and your spouse may have uncontested child custody issues, but you still need to go through the formal process in your state in order to have these issues recorded by the courts.

 In this case, it does not make sense for you to retain an expensive attorney in every situation.
-In fact, you may be able to resolve your issues relatively quickly by working with your prepaid legal plan as it relates to child custody.
+In fact, you may be able to resolve your issues relatively quickly by working with your prepaid legal plan attorney as it relates to child custody.
 For example, there may be issues like an uncontested name change, an uncontested separation issue, or uncontested divorce representation.

-Some of the most common concerns that warrant a conversation with an attorney might include:
+Common concerns that warrant a conversation with an attorney might include:

 Making things more complicated than they need to be at the level of family law issues like divorce and child custody is not necessary.
 Your prepaid legal plan gives you access to an attorney who can help you address these basic questions and determine the next steps you need to take.